crowdbotp/OpenTraj/README.md

 - [JackRabbot](https://jrdb.stanford.edu/): Detection And Tracking Dataset and Benchmark

 ## Toolkit
-To download the toolkit, separately in a zip file click [here](https://downgit.github.io/#/home?url=https://github.com/amiryanj/OpenTraj/tree/master/toolkit))
+`To download the toolkit, separately in a zip file click:` [here](https://downgit.github.io/#/home?url=https://github.com/amiryanj/OpenTraj/tree/master/toolkit)

 #### 1. Benchmarks
 Using python files in [benchmarking/indicators](toolkit/benchmarking/indicators) dir, you can generate the results of each of the indicators presented in the article.
 For more information about each of the scripts check the information in [toolkit](toolkit).